 cd ~/fm_transmitter make

-5. With the FM Transmitter software now compiled onto our Raspberry Pi we can actually now try playing our first music file, of course to be able to do this we first need a supported file, lets run the following commands to grab a test file from our file server.
+5. With the FM Transmitter software now compiled onto our Raspberry Pi, and we can now try playing our first music file, of course, to be able to do this we first need a supported file, let’s run the following commands to grab a test file from our file server.

-6. Now that we have a supported file downloaded to our Raspberry Pi.
-Lets try running the software to start up our pirate radio.
-To do this we can simply type the following command into terminal to run it.
+6. Now that we have a supported file downloaded to our Raspberry Pi let’s try running the software to start up our pirate radio.
+To do this, we can type the following command into terminal to run it.

 sox /home/pi/fm_transmitter/star-wars.wav -r 22050 -c 1 -b 16 -t wav - | sudo